Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-desktop-tutorial.md

 <img style="left;" src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-desktop-tutorial/dt1-downloaded.png" alt="clone this repository" />

-Now you have copied the contents of the first-contributions repository in github to your computer. hey there here we are
+Now you have copied the contents of the first-contributions repository in GitHub to your computer. hey there here we are
 ## Create a branch